The Québec maritime Blog

 4. If you’ve been to Bas-Saint-Laurent, chances are you’ve heard of the Empress of Ireland, an ocean liner that sank in 1914, killing 1012 people.
 This event is commemorated at the Pointe-au-Père Maritime Historic Site, but did you know that a memorial is located a little further along the road and marks the burial place of 88 victims of the shipwreck (only 20 of whom were identified)?

 5. While strolling along the boardwalk in Sainte-Luce, you can admire a number of unique wooden sculptures.
 They were created during a sculpture symposium that brings together four different artists every year, who constantly add to this collection of public art.

-7. Did you stop at the rest area in Saint-Georges-de-Malbaie, near Percé, and notice Indian Head Rock?
-Legend says that it’s the head of a First Nations man who vowed to keep his back to the sea until his beloved, who was captured by European sailors, is returned to him…
+7. Did you stop at the rest area in Saint-Georges-de-Malbaie, near Percé, and notice the rock formation known as Indian Head Rock?
+Legend says that it’s the head of a First Nations man who vowed to keep his back to the sea until his beloved, who was captured by European sailors, is returned to him.

 8. In Coin-du-Banc, you may have gone for a stroll or picnic on the local beach.
 But did you notice the agates?
 Those who love semi-precious stones will want to visit this 5-km (3-mi.) beach to collect a few!

 9. While exploring the geosites in the Percé UNESCO Global Geopark, you may have spotted a statue of the Virgin Mary.
 Erected in a natural cave located in a gorge carved out by water, it harks back to a time when this area was a place of pilgrimage.